gwcoffey.com

 The bot is implemented in TypeScript.
 The source code is available on GitHub, and the bot is available as an NPM module called @gwcoffey/litbot.
 This is a somewhat generic module for selecting at random from a dataset of text passages and posting it to Mastodon.

-I curated the data for MacLane Bot myself using the plain text version of I Await the Devil’s Coming from Project Gutenberg.
+I curated the data for MacLane Bot myself using the plain text versions of Mary’s books from Project Gutenberg.
 I am, as always, grateful for the Project Gutenberg volunteers for the valuable work they do.

 MacLane Bot itself is executed periodically as a Netlify scheduled function.
 The code for the function and the raw passage data is in the GitHub repo for this website but I’m not going to link to it here—it is so much more fun to follow the bot and get little jolts of joy throughout the day.

-The MacLane Bot Mastodon account is graciously hosted free of charge on the botsin.space instance.
+The MacLane Bot Mastodon account is graciously hosted free of charge on the mas.to instance.